reddishmatthew/dataviz-project-proposal/README.md

 1. **GeoLocation Accurate Landings of Each Meteorite**

-  - Vi I want to see the relative locations of the landings on the planet surface.
+  - Visualize the latitude and longitude accurate locations of the landings of each meteorite.
+Displaying with opacity the the areas with higher and lower effect.

-* I want to represent the sizes of the meteorites by their mass (g).
+2. **Compare the sizes of the meteorites.**

-* I want to be able to see the chronological order of the landings.
-* I want to be able to see the distribution of class type of meteorites.
-* I want to see the correlation between size and class type.
+   - Using varying size that are relative to the mass (g) of each meteorite to compare the sizes of each impact.

+3. **Chronological Order of Landings.**

+   - Display a year counter that works in unison with the animation.
+     Throughout the visualization the landings will be displayed one by one in consecutive order.
+Fading out after a period of time to reduce clutter.

+4. **Display the Class Types of Meteorites.**

+   - Visualize through hue the varying classifications of meteorites.
+     This will display the common and less common classes.

+5. **Compare Meteorite Size and Class Type.**

+   - Using both the hue to visualize class types and size to display the mass of each meteorite relatively, it will visualize the correlation between class and size.

 ## Sketches

-(insert one or more hand-drawn sketches of interactive visualizations that you imagine) (describe each sketch - how is the data visualized, what are the interactions, and how do these relate to the questions/tasks)

 ## Prototypes